Jonesey13/UFO-MultiMadnessMod/README.md

 From here you want to run the following scripts in order:
 1. `extract_scripts_from_original.csx`
     * This extracts the relevant original source `*.gml` files from `data.win`
 2. `diff_applyer.csx`
-    * This generates the modded versions of the source files
+    * This generates the modded versions of the source files (you can view the modded files in the `ufo50_modded_scripts` folder)
 3. `patch_mortol4P.csx`
     * This copies `data.win` into the `output` folder and imports the modded code and textures/sprites

 After completing these steps the modded `data.win` file can be copied back into your original UFO50 game folder to apply the mod.

-The `.csx` scripts can be run using the VSCode launch configuration provided.
+The `.csx` scripts can be run using the VSCode launch configuration provided (you must select the script you want to run first in the explorer).